Purchase or download audio books from:

 The Commission's goal is to provide and promote services through education, employment, eye health services.
 Will do in-home assessments.

-Large print books, Braille, books on tape, audio vision and more.
+TAlking books, large print books, Braille, books on tape, audio vision and more.
 Also deaf and hard of hearing services.
+FREE.

 Will travel to assisted living facilities, nursing homes, independent senior residences and private homes.
 Can examine and individual who cannot speak due to a stroke or memory issue.